 - Treats PTSD

-As research is continued, the health benefits of CBD and THC will continue to be discovered.
-Of course, risks will also be found.
+As research is continued, the health benefits of CBD and THC will continue to discover.
+Of course, risks will also found.

 Side Effects of THC and CBD